Tag Archives: Peter Sarsgaard

 The Guilty, Jake Gyllenhaal, Riley Keogh, Paul Dano and Ethan Hawke’s latest crime/drama/thriller about a demoted police officer assigned to a call dispatch desk is well-acted, though not exactly perfect.

-Another frustration is the story edit towards the end when we learn the truth of Keogh’s character.
-I’m not sure what could have happened differently.
-However, I am sure that the story edit in that moment and one or two others left me wanting.
+Another source of frustration is the story edit towards the end, when we learn the truth of Keogh’s character.
+I’m not exactly sure what could have happened differently.
+However, I am sure that where the story went in those moments, and a few others, left me wanting.

 The most expected thing about The Guilty, besides a good performance from Gyllenhaal, is the increase in my appreciation for the work that first responders do.
 Especially the ones who do absolutely everything they can to help.